microsoft/vscode-docs/release-notes/latest.md

 ![ES3 style classes](images/January/es3-classes.png)

 IntelliSense offers both inferred proposals and the global identifiers of the project.
-The inferred Symbols are presented first followed by the global identifiers (with the document icon), see the image above.
+The inferred symbols are presented first, followed by the global identifiers (with the document icon), see the image above.

 There is now support for JSX: